 An SEMrush survey asked content marketers what their biggest challenges were, and answers ranged from developing content that resonates with the right audience to keeping track of deadlines.
 The data, which is published in an infographic, breaks the challenges up by categories: content strategist, content writer, marketing manager, editor and project manager.

 But what if you’re an agency?
 You might face challenges from all those areas and some that are unique to the marketing agency setup.
-Discover how white labeling content writing can help you solve some common agency challenges.
+Discover how white labeling content writing services can help you solve some common agency challenges.

 Common Challenges Faced By Agencies as They Create Content